 We’re working on a new project creating a series of immersive sound installations and interactives for the upgraded David Livingstone Centre just outside of Glasgow.
 We are working with our StoryFutures Academy writer-in-residence Declan Dineen on developing a series of abstract narratives that place the audience into key times and places of Livingstone’s extraordinary life.

-Britain’s most famous battleship the Victory is undergoing major restoration in its drydock in Plymouth and we are working with the curatorial team and exhibition designers Haley Sharpe on revamping the media exhibits in the accompanying Museum.
+Britain’s most famous battleship the Victory is undergoing major restoration in its drydock in Portsmouth and we are working with the curatorial team and exhibition designers Haley Sharpe on revamping the media exhibits in the accompanying Museum.
 At the heart is a new immersive film at over 50 feet wide that tells the ship’s history created from live action, CGI animation, motion graphics and spacial sound which is now in production.

 Developing an exciting new location-based dining experience in London with WONDERLAND, a team comprising members previously at Disney and Heston Blumenthal’s restaurant group.
 Partnering with Warner DC, ‘Park Row’ is a imagining of Gotham as a truly immersive experience across specially designed theatrical spaces, performance areas and restaurant areas.

 We’re working on an exciting new commission for the iconic Waldorf Astoria in New York.
 Currently undergoing a multi-billion dollar restoration we are designing an immersive motion gallery which uses the Waldorf’s incredible in-house archive to celebrate some of the defining moments of the hotel’s history and how it helped shape Manhattan.
 Our room will be one of a series of suites designed by leading international designers.